kimcrine/project_1/README.md

 ## What is the relationship between average income and lottery sales in NYC?

--We then created the Income per Capita graph to compare to the Lottery Retailer Per Capita graph
+-We then created the Income per Capita graph to compare to the Lottery Retailer Per Capita graph.

--We the created the Poverty Rate graph to compare to the Lottery Retailer per Capita graph
+-We the created the Poverty Rate graph to compare to the Lottery Retailer per Capita graph.

 **These charts show some correlation.
 The Manhattan bars are highest in both charts, but the rest of the boroughs do not correlate

 ## What is the relationship between poverty rate and lottery sales in NYC?

--To create graphs, we merged the cleaned Lottery data and the Census data
+-To create graphs, we merged the cleaned Lottery data and the Census data.

--Using this data, we also found the poverty rate by dividing each poverty count by population per borough
+-Using this data, we also found the poverty rate by dividing each poverty count by population per borough.

 **These charts showed little to no correlation